I read Zen and the Art of Motorcycle Maintenance three times.

 The first time through, Zen and the Art took my breath away.

 I went back and re-read it about 10 years later and appreciated its depth even more now that I understood physics and Zen and Taoism and Plato.
 The second read was profound and filled me with wonder.
+It also instilled in me a distrust of Aristotle that has lasted a lifetime.

 I also went back and re-read Dancing Wu Li Masters and The Tao of Physics and found them to be juvenile nonsense.
 I was embarrassed to have recommended them to other people.